delta-db/deltadb-server/NOTES.md

 Misc
 ==========

-1. DOCS (only latest updated/deletion wins--everything else ignored):
+- DOCS (only latest updated/deletion wins--everything else ignored):
-  a. updated_at: changed when attribute changes (including attribute deletion), not when doc deleted
+  - updated_at: changed when attribute changes (including attribute deletion), not when doc deleted
-  b. deleted_at: changed when doc deleted, not when attribute deleted
+  - deleted_at: changed when doc deleted, not when attribute deleted
-2. ATTRS:
+- ATTRS:
-  a. updated_at: changed when attribute changes (including attribute deletion), not when doc deleted
+  - updated_at: changed when attribute changes (including attribute deletion), not when doc deleted
-  b. deleted_at: TODO: remove and just consider lack of name and value and use updated_at for date?
+  - deleted_at: TODO: remove and just consider lack of name and value and use updated_at for date?